liam-ilan/crumb/README.md

 745.0
 ```

-Identifiers are any collection of characters, that are not seperated by whitespace, don't begin with quotes or numbers, and are not any reserved symbols, for example:
+Identifiers are any collection of characters, that are not separated by whitespace, don't begin with quotes or numbers, and are not any reserved symbols, for example:
 ```
 hello
 x₂